WhiteHatTux/todo-in-rust/README.md

 - return+accept protobuf in the api
 - authentication for different users
-- add error handler to tide
+- improve error handler to tide
 - add "present" to the db to mark if a task needs to be presented to be considered done (some leftovers are already in the api for put)
 - use temp dir for database file